 Study of brain function and malfunction is also possible at the cellular level.
-The National Human Neural Stem Cell Resource provides neural stem cells, which function after death longer than neurons because their energetic and oxygen requirements are not as high as those of the more specialized cells.
+The National Human Neural Stem Cell Resource provides neural stem cells, which function after death longer than neurons because their energy and oxygen requirements are not as high as those of the more specialized cells.
 Hospitals collect brain material upon autopsy and send it to the facility, where a special protocol is used to obtain and preserve the cells from several brain areas.
-These techniques were perfected on the brains of pigs, cats, and sheep.
-Investigators use the human neural stem cells to study neurodegenerative disorders, stroke, traumatic brain injury, rare inborn errors of
+Investigators use the human neural stem cells to study neurodegenerative disorders, stroke, traumatic brain injury, rare inborn errors of metabolism, as well as the development of the incredibly complex human brain from initial stem and